ibm-cloud-docs/app-configuration/ac-api-key-encryption.md

 # Encrypted APIKey Requirement

-The `ibm-appconfiguration-js-client-sdk` now requires users to provide an **Encrypted Client SDK APIKey** instead of the plain text APIKey during initialization to enhance security.
+The `ibm-appconfiguration-js-client-sdk` and `ibm-appconfiguration-react-client-sdk` now requires users to provide an **Encrypted Client SDK APIKey** instead of the plain text APIKey to enhance security.
 This helps prevent exposure of the APIKey when inspecting the webpage through browsers.

 To provide maximum security, we utilize a random nonce during the encryption process.
 As a result, each time you encrypt your APIKey, the encrypted value will be different, but the underlying plain text remains the same when it is decrypted during authentication.